 Direct Unsubsidized Student Loans can be used to meet a student's remaining education costs and replace expected family contribution.
 These loans have a fixed interest rate of 6.8 percent.
-A 1 percent fee is charged.
-Loans disbursed prior to July 1, 2012 will be eligible for a 0.5 percent fee rebate.
-Graduate or professional students may borrow up to \$20,500 per school year, less any Direct Subsidized Student Loan amount received.
+A 1.051 percent fee is charged for loans disbursed prior to July 1, 2013; 5.41% for loans with a first disbursement date on or after July 1, 2013.
+Graduate or professional students may borrow up to \$20,500 per school year.
 Pharmacy students are eligible to borrow up to \$33,000.